-The aim of this SO is to enhance protection, preservation and restoration of natural capital, protected areas and biodiversity.
+The aim of this specific objective is to enhance protection, preservation and restoration of natural capital, protected areas and biodiversity.
 Reduction of human caused pollution by seeking and implementing joint solutions is expected as well.

-It is expected that in the result of activities implemented by projects would be developed new common frameworks for smart, joint and sustainable management, preserved and restored biodiversity, the natural capital and protected areas, improved green areas, developed small scale green infrastructure and nature-based solutions, thus safeguarding eco-system services, protecting nature and adapting to climate change.
+- developed new common frameworks for smart, joint and sustainable management, - preserved and restored biodiversity, the natural capital and protected areas, - improved green areas, developed small scale green infrastructure and nature-based solutions, thus safeguarding eco-system services, protecting nature and adapting to climate change.